ShareKit/ShareKit/README.md

 The latest documentation and installation instructions can be found on the [ShareKit Wiki](https://github.com/ShareKit/ShareKit/wiki).

 !!!
-Updated new service creation guidelines for contributors are [here](https://github.com/ShareKit/ShareKit/wiki/New-service-creator's-guidelines) !!!
+Updated new service creation guidelines for contributors + updated service templates are [here](https://github.com/ShareKit/ShareKit/wiki/New-service-creator's-guidelines) !!!